apache/spark/docs/ml-classification-regression.md

 This equation has only linear complexity in both k and n - i.e. its computation is in $$O(kn)$$.

-In general, in order to prevent the exploding gradient problem, it is best to scale continuous features between 0 and 1, or bin the continuous features and one-hot.
+In general, in order to prevent the exploding gradient problem, it is best to scale continuous features to be between 0 and 1, or bin the continuous features and one-hot encode them.

 # Decision trees